nvdpsingh/DocAnalyzerPartAskMeBot/Readme.md

-##This is a kind of sub project, which will be later merged with askmebot
+### This is a kind of sub project, which will be later merged with askmebot

+### Minimum requirement for this project
+1. LLM Model